Yaoir/VideoPoker-Go-WebAssembly/README.md

 An ace can be counted as either one (for example, ace, 1, 2, 3, and 4), or a value above a king.
 (See the example of a royal flush for that.)

+Payout for 9/6 Jacks or Better is 4 times the bet.

 ---

 ##### Flush